oxctl/deployment-test-utils/README.md

  * Write a `playwright/.auth/user.json` into the consumer repo workspace.
  * Your deployment tests (browser projects e.g. `chromium`) then reuse this state via `storageState` .

-⚠️ Note: In GitHub Actions this file is only created in the ephemeral job workspace and should be cleaned up automatically when the job ends.
-It should never be committed to source control so it is highly recommended that it is added to `.gitignore`.
+⚠️ Note: In __GitHub Actions__ this file is only created in the ephemeral job workspace and is cleaned up automatically when the job ends.
+It is not committed to source control, and there is no risk of leaking long-lived credentials.

+It is not tidied up on your local machine and should never be committed to source control so should be added to `.gitignore` (see above).

 ⸻